 Compass and World AIDS Day

-In recognition of Wold AIDS Day, Compass displays the largest collection of the AIDS Memorial Quilt in Florida.
-Each year, a ceremony is hosted on December 1st which include the quilt display, a candle light vigil, induction, and special performances by Voices of Pride.
+In recognition of World AIDS Day, Compass displays the largest collection of the AIDS Memorial Quilt in Florida.
+Each year, a ceremony is hosted on December 1st which include the quilt display, a candle light vigil, induction, and guest speakers.

 World AIDS Day serves as a platform to increase awareness of the AIDS pandemic and to inspire positive action through education, testing, and standing in solidarity with those affected by the virus.
 HIV/AIDS has had a major impact locally and globally: